ganbarodigital/ts-lib-media-types/README.md

 `parseMediaType()` is a _data parser_.
 Use it to break down the contents of a media type into its individual parts.

+NOTE that `parseMediaType()` converts everything except parameter values to lower-case.

+If you need to preserve the case of all the parts, have a look at our undocumented `parseMediaTypeUnbound()` function.

 ### mustBeMediaType()

 ```typescript